Adlinalwyn/MachineLearning/README.md

 Tweaking the learning rate an weighted gain again, lr=0.05, weight_decay=1e-10, I got results similar to the first code given in the question but infact with minimized losses ; [1,    20] loss: 2.124 and [10,  1560] loss: 0.897.

-I played with the numbers a little more namely; lr=0.075, weight_decay=1e-10 to get better losses [1,    20] loss: 2.075 and
+I played with the numbers a little more namely; lr=0.075, weight_decay=1e-10 to prove the previous values were the best as the losses in this trial were [1,    20] loss: 2.075 and 1.059.

+All values are charted in the table below!

 #### To run the code: